 What effect does SEO have on your site search, and can your internal site search affect SEO?

-There is an almost symbiotic relationship between site search and SEO.
+There is an almost symbiotic relationship between site search on internal search engine for your website and SEO.
 Search engine optimization helps provide a positive site search experience that provides users with relevant search results, while analytics gleaned from Site Search help guide and inform SEO strategy.

 Is Site Search Good for SEO?